jpsacha/ScalaInterpreterPane/README.md

 ### requirements

-ScalaInterpreterPane currently compiles against Scala 2.9.2 and is build with xsbt (sbt 0.11).
+ScalaInterpreterPane currently compiles against Scala 2.9.2 and is build with sbt 0.12.

 To use it in your own project, add the following to `build.sbt`:

     resolvers += "Clojars Repository" at "http://clojars.org/repo"

-    libraryDependencies += "de.sciss" %% "scalainterpreterpane" % "0.21"
+    libraryDependencies += "de.sciss" %% "scalainterpreterpane" % "1.0.0-SNAPSHOT"

 There is also an `appbundle` target for sbt which creates a standalone OS X application, and the `assembly` target which creates a standalone jar in `targets`.